openbcl/fds-dockerfiles/README.md

 *[This image](https://hub.docker.com/r/openbcl/fds) is maintained by third party.
 It provides the [FDS binaries from the National Institute of Standards and Technology (NIST)](https://pages.nist.gov/fds-smv/) for Windows and Linux containers.
 The use of this image is at your own risk.
 At the moment the image is based on [Windows Server Core](https://hub.docker.com/_/microsoft-windows-servercore) and on [Ubuntu](https://hub.docker.com/_/ubuntu).
 Smokeview is not included.
 You may want to [download Smokeview](https://pages.nist.gov/fds-smv/downloads.html) and install it on your hosts operating system by yourself.*

+> # Support for Windows discontinued
+> We decided to take this step because Windows base images are insufficiently kept up-to-date.
+Quarterly and half-yearly updates of Windows usually require customized base images for Docker to continue launching containers in process isolation mode on uptodate windows host systems.
+Furthermore, under Docker Desktop, the virtualization technology WSL2 is now preferred, which will replace Hyper-V technology for linux containers.
+We recommend running Docker Desktop on Windows in Linux container mode with WSL2.
+Running Docker with Windows containers in Hyper-V mode has no advantages over WSL2.
+Therefore Windows images will no longer be released in the future.
+Previously released Windows images will not be removed in the near future.

 # Supported tags
 By pulling this image without a tag you will get the `latest` version of FDS for your operating system.
 If you prefer another version of FDS you should add the version as a tag like (`5.5.3`, `6.5.3`, ...).